-Investment in Pre-K is critical to moving the needle on the vision and mission of ForwARd, endorsed by the Arkansas Department of Education, Walton Family Foundation, Winthrop Rockefeller Foundation, and dozens of leading education and workforce development organizations across the state, to improve student achievement at a historically ambitious yet achievable rate and close the achievement gap within a generation.
+Investment in Pre-K is critical to moving the needle on the vision and mission of Forward Arkansas, endorsed by the Arkansas Department of Education, Walton Family Foundation, Winthrop Rockefeller Foundation, and dozens of leading education and workforce development organizations across the state, to improve student achievement at a historically ambitious yet achievable rate and close the achievement gap within a generation.

 Be vocal.
 Ask your legislators for additional funding of voluntary, high-quality pre-K to all children in our state.
 Send a personalized email or phone call to your lawmakers, asking them to support high-quality, voluntary pre-K this session.